 Vehicle Impound Information|

 Pursuant to Arizona Revised Statutes §28-3511, the Yuma County Sheriff’s Office will impound your vehicle if ANY of the following apply:

-- The driver's driving privilege is suspended or revoked for any reason.
+- The driver's driving privilege is revoked for any reason.

 - The driver has never been issued a driver’s license or permit by the State of Arizona or by any other jurisdiction.

 - The driver is subject to an ignition interlock device requirement and was operating a vehicle without a functioning certified ignition interlock device.

-- The driver has a revoked, suspended or canceled driver’s license or has never been issued a driver's license by the State of Arizona or any other jurisdiction AND there is no evidence of mandatory vehicle insurance and vehicle registration AND the driver of the vehicle was in an accident with property damage, injury or death of another person.
+- The driver has a revoked or canceled driver’s license or has never been issued a driver's license by the State of Arizona or any other jurisdiction AND there is no evidence of mandatory vehicle insurance and vehicle registration AND the driver of the vehicle was in an accident with property damage, injury or death of another person.

 - The driver is arrested for Underage DUI (§4-244), Extreme DUI (§28-1382) or Aggravated DUI (§28-1383).